Graduate Application Requirements

 An official transcript, Detailed Marks Certificate, or comparable document showing all course work, grades and proof of earned degrees must be submitted for each institution attended.
 This is required for all colleges and universities attended.
 Official records are defined as original documents issued by the institution (not photocopies) that bear the signature of the registrar and the seal of the issuing institution.
 Transcripts must be forwarded in their original, sealed envelopes.
 College seniors should submit current transcripts followed by a final official transcript showing the award of a baccalaureate degree.
 If your former institution does not have an online transcript request process, you may find it useful to use our Transcript Request form.

-Two (2) letters of recomendation must be submitted by individuals who can attest to your ability to perform graduate work successfully (e.g., former professors, academic counselors, employers, business colleagues).
-The recommendation form may also be used in lieu of letters.
+Two (2) letters of recommendation must be submitted by individuals who can attest to your ability to perform graduate work successfully (e.g., former professors, academic counselors, employers, business colleagues).
 The Business Administration and Military and Diplomacy programs will allow military evaluations (dated within the last 2 years) in lieu of letters; the Communication program will allow for one (1) military evaluation.